sharf-shawon/arcshell-ar5-baofeng-bf-888s/README.md

 3. Once programmed, test the communication between your Arcshell AR-5 radios and the walkie talkies.

 ## Licensing Information
 As mentioned above, you legally need a license to transmit using this radio.
 Regardless of which channel/frequency you are using.
 To get this license you will need to take a test, which lasts for 10 years.
 The test itestf is pretty inexpensive (~$35).
 Apparently, most people are passing the exam with a weeks preparation.
 There are plenty of websites available for free practise test.
+AND you can even **take the test online**!

 ### Free practice and procotored online exams  (google results, unverified):
 - https://hamradioprep.com/free-ham-radio-practice-tests/